dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-missions.md

 ![](../../images/component-guide/waypoints.gif)

 A Waypoint Mission is uploaded to and executed by the aircraft, but is limited by the amount of storage in the flight controller.
 Accordingly only 99 waypoints can be executed per mission.
-Custom Mission can be used to easily queue waypoint missions, in applications that require more than 99 points.

 ### Hot Point Mission